What caused the Cold War?

 In 1939, the Soviet Union and Nazi Germany signed a non-aggression pact, known as the Molotov-Ribbentrop Pact, which effectively divided Eastern Europe into spheres of influence between the two powers.

-The Nazis were able to focus their aggression on France, while the Soviets could expand their sphere of influence into Eastern Europe without immediate conflict with Germany.
+As a result, the Nazis were able to focus their aggression on France, while the Soviets could expand their sphere of influence into Eastern Europe without immediate conflict with Germany.

 Western observers considered Stalin and Hitler to be similar because of their totalitarian regimes and aggressive expansionism.

-However, the two leaders had very different motivations for signing the pact.
 Stalin was primarily interested in gaining time to build up his military strength, while Hitler wanted to avoid a two-front war.

 Hitler betrays Stalin